Doing Business in France

 Although trade in goods and services receive most of the attention in terms of the commercial relationship, foreign direct investment and the activities of foreign affiliates can be viewed as the backbone of the commercial relationship.
 The scale of sales of U.S.-owned companies operating in France and French-owned companies operating in the United States outweighs trade transactions by a factor of almost five.

-In 2011, France was the fourteenth largest host country for U.S. foreign direct investment abroad with investments valued at $89 billion, making the United States the largest foreign investor in France.
-France was the second largest foreign investor in the United States and the fifth largest investor on a historical cost basis.
-French-owned companies employ about half a million workers in the United States while another half a million employees work for U.S. companies established in France.
+In 2012, France was the fourteenth largest host country for U.S. foreign direct investment abroad with investments valued at $83 billion, making the United States the largest foreign investor in France.
+France is the fifth largest investor in the United States on a historical cost basis.
+French-owned companies employ about half a million workers in the United States while more than 400,000 employees work for U.S. companies established in France.

 In general, the commercial environment in France is favorable for sales of U.S. goods and services.
 Marketing products and services in France is similar to the approach in the United States, notwithstanding some significant differences in cultural factors and certain legal and regulatory restrictions.
 However, because the French market is sophisticated with the entrenched bias of a conservative market that sticks to known suppliers and therefore requires sustained market development, entry should be well planned.
 Competition can be fierce, but local partners are readily available in most sectors and product lines.